 Hanging pendants are the most common form of lighting you’ll find in any restaurant, no matter what the theme.
 One of the great things about pendants is how flexible they are, with so many options in terms of size, quantity, height and more.

 When most people think of chandeliers, they think of giant glass sculptures that act as statement pieces in large homes.
-However, these are so many different chandelier sizes available, making them perfect for adding highlights to an elegant restaurant interior.
+However, there are so many different chandelier sizes available, making them perfect for adding highlights to an elegant restaurant interior.

 If a glass fixture doesn’t quite suit the style of your restaurant, consider an industrial chandelier alternative, offering elegance and versatility in a more modern style.
+The benefits of chandelier lighting for restaurants include creating a focal point, providing atmospheric lighting and being surprisingly easy to install.

 3) Track Fixtures